 Doesn’t matter whether conducting business or Special Operations, there are quite a number of difficult tasks which must be accomplished simultaneously, each with its own requirements and needed skills and experience.
 There is one task however which in all environments, and regardless of the depth of one’s skills and experience, seems to be the very most difficult.
 Perhaps it is simply a matter of how humans are put together psychologically, the Id.

-Far above physical and intelligence capacities, Special Forces selects for a single trait alone.
-Sociability and relationship management are absolute requirements to the success of any endeavour, the ability to work as a member of a team, to find and build upon consensus even when confronted with hostility.
-Self-motivation and self-starting is another essential requirement, particularly when confronted with little more than a simple mission statement.
+Far above physical and intellectual capacities, Special Forces selects for a single trait alone.
+Sociability and relationship management are absolute requirements for the success of any endeavor, the ability to work as a member of a team and to find and build upon consensus even when confronted with hostility.
+Self-motivation and self-starting are the other essential requirements, particularly when confronted with little more than a simple mission statement.
 Neither however is as important as the one trait Special Forces selects for and builds upon in all of its many schools and courses, and that is the ability to listen.

-The following is a non-exhaustive list of the primary causes for listening difficulty:
+The following is a non-exhaustive list of the primary causes of listening difficulty:

 · Finding the speaker attractive or unattractive